ramya-bashkaran/Crop_Recommendation_System/README.md

 - Clone the repository to your local machine using the following command: [Click here](https://github.com/ramya-bashkaran/Crop_Recommendation_System)

-- Navigate to the project directory: cd crop-recommendation
+- Navigate to the project directory: cd crop_recommendation_ML_model

 - Install the required dependencies by running the following command: pip install -r requirements.txt